- Journalism costs money. Here’s where to send me some!

 IOTA’s central coordinator node is still switched off after the attack on their official Trinity wallet software.
 The IOTA Foundation has published a postmortem of the recent attack — and it radiates incompetence at every level.
 Dependent-Cantaloupe on Reddit /r/buttcoin analyses this Rube Goldberg machine of slapstick comedy.
 [Reddit]

 The exploit was in third-party service Moonpay — whose code is downloaded as a blob and loaded into Trinity.
-Let’s just download and inject unverified third-party code for payment service Moonpay into our crypto wallet.
+Let’s just download and inject unverified third-party code directly into our crypto wallet.

 The attacker collected users’ private keys for two and a half weeks.
 They started collecting keys on 11 February, when Moonpay noticed and locked them out.
 Moonpay informed IOTA on 12 February, and IOTA shut down the coordinator — the centralised node that every transaction goes through, because IOTA is a 100% centralised coin — four hours later.